amineMbarki1/collab_tool/frontend/why_global_state_management.md

 Enable react components to iteract with a redux store by reading the state or dispatching actions tp update the store.

 * Redux Toolkit
-Recommended bu redux team has their best practices and simplified redux tasks, prevent mistakes.
+Recommended by redux team has their best practices and simplified redux tasks, prevent mistakes.

 * Redux DevTools Extension
 shows a history of the changes to the state in the redux store. "time-travel debugging"